-We launched The Portfolio Collective to help world class experts and leaders become successful portfolio professionals.
-Our members are keen to use their abilities to have a positive impact on the world, and – for many – that involves helping founders and their teams build great companies that reinvent industries – and society – for the better.
+We launched The Portfolio Collective to help experts and leaders become successful portfolio professionals.
+Our members are keen to use their abilities to have a positive impact on the world, and, for many, that involves helping founders and their teams build great companies that reinvent industries – and society – for the better.
 For those in our community that have been leaders in entrepreneurial organisations before, often a part of their portfolio career becomes mentoring less experienced leaders.

 With both supply and demand rising, there is a growing market for quality mentorship within the entrepreneurial ecosystem.

-A study by the FSB found that 70% of small businesses that take on a mentor survive for five years or more.
-However, research by Sage discovered only 25% of SMEs make use of business mentors.
+A study conducted by the UPS Store found that 70% of small businesses that take on a mentor survive for five years or more.
+This is double the survival rate of founders who don’t take on a mentor.
+However, research by Sage discovered only 28% of SMEs make use of business mentors.